 “We were like, ‘That’s so cool that this is at the forefront of our societies, these women empowerment messages you can find everywhere,’” said Hellendrung.
 “But what are you learning from this?
 What is the tangible thing?
 We came up with a way to create shirts inspired by women and accompany them with QR codes that allow you to scan your shirt and read about the women.”

 Beyond just sharing stories about women, the brand is also sustainable and offers unisex sizes from XS – 4XL.
-With their recent brand launch party, Landi said Victress Vibes have carefully selected four women to represent.
+With their recent brand launch party, Landi said Vicentia has carefully selected four women to represent.

 “We focused on a Japanse artist, a Mexican-American social justice warrior, an African American writer and a British mathematician,” said Landi.